 Anne Spalter is a digital mixed media artist and academic who founded Brown’s and RISD’s digital fine arts programs in the 1990s.
 She is the author of The Computer in the Visual Arts (Addison-Wesley, 1999) and is on the board of the New York Foundation for the Arts (NYFA).
 Michael Spalter is the chairman of the board of the Rhode Island School of Design (RISD) and a board member of the American Friends of the Louvre.
 He is on the advisory boards of Harvard University's cultural entrepreneurship program and the Nantucket Project.
 In 2017, Michael was tapped for the Whitney Museum of American Art's inaugural Digital Art Acquisition Committee.

-CURRENT AND UPCOMING INSTITUTIONAL LOANS
+SELECTED INSTITUTIONAL LOANS

 Drawn from a Score